-Milky Way Mapper (MWM) is a multi-object spectroscopic survey, that will provide near-infrared spectra of more than 6 million stars, to create a unique global Galactic map that encompasses the evolutionary record of the Milky Way contained in its stars and interstellar material.
-The entire hierarchy of structure will be sampled throughout the disk- and bulge-dominated regions of the Milky Way, which will include high quality spectra of stars and interstellar spectral lines.
-This data will help to quantitatively test models of the most uncertain galaxy formation physics (e.g., Rix & Bovy 2013; Bland-Hawthorn & Gerhard 2016).
+The Milky Way Mapper (MWM) is a multi-object spectroscopic survey to obtain near-infrared and/or optical spectra of more than 4 million stars throughout the Milky Way and Local Group.
+The stellar parameters and elemental abundances derived from these data will enable a unique global map of the Milky Way’s fossil records that survive in its stars and interstellar material.
+The entire hierarchy of structure and chemo-dynamical patterns will be sampled throughout the disk- and bulge-dominated regions of the Milky Way.
+These data will allow us to quantitatively test models of the most uncertain galaxy formation physics (e.g., Rix & Bovy 2013; Bland-Hawthorn & Gerhard 2016).

 MWM will make use of both the BOSS and APOGEE spectrographs in both hemispheres, taking advantage of their different spectral resolutions (R~2,000 and R~22,500) and wavelength sensitivities (3600-10,400 Å and 1.51–1.70 μm) to explore different types of stars.

 The ecosystem of stars, gas, dust, and dark matter in large galaxies like the Milky Way has been shaped over billions of years by numerous physical processes that dominate on different spatial and temporal scales.
 MWM will take advantage of our unique perspective within our own Galaxy to create a uniquely high-resolution map of the Milky Way’s stellar characteristics.
 There are three primary sub-programs included in the MWM survey: Galactic Genesis, Stellar Astrophysics, and Stellar System Architecture.